| Internet-Draft | The Vulcain Protocol | April 2020 |

 In such cases, the server can compute the link server-side in order to push the

 related resource.
-Such server-side computed links MAY
+Such server-side computed links MAY be documented, for instance

 by providing an OpenAPI specification containing Link